mahuntington/panpsychism/unit_03/w08d04/morning_exercise/README.md

 ## Github Collaboration

+Let's randomly assign the team member letter.
+The person who has the smaller number in their street address will be Team Member A (Ex: I live at 123 Maple Dr., and my partern lives at 5 Blueberry Ln. -- so my partner is Team Member A).

 #### Team Member A
+- You will be the Github master for this task.
 - Share your screen with your partner
 - Create a Github repo called `team-github-practice`
 - Add team member B as a "Contributor".